GeoGebra Book: Geometry as a Coordination of Spatial Transformations

 Tags

-and euclidean geometric geometry hyperbolic projective spherical transformation
+euclidean geometry hyperbolic projective spatial spherical transformations

 Target Group (Age)